LukasMoer/crystalgrowth/README.md

 However, this model neglects some important behaviours: First, crystals are anisotropical and dont grow as circles.
 Second, the growth speed increases the larger a seed has already grown, as the Energy required to expand the crystal against its surface tension becomes less significant.

 Hence, **this Program implements Voronoi Diagrams with polygonal growing seeds instead of circular growing ones** .
+The result is saved as a gif file.

 ## How it works
 sfsdf